OpenFn/ConSoSci/README.md

   cleanedSubmission.durableUUID = `${_submission_time}-${_xform_id_string}-${_id}`;
 ```

-### Real-Time Integration (READY for testing)
+### (2) Real-Time Integration (READY for testing)
-1. For some forms, WCS may prefer to configure a REST service in Kobo Toolbox to forward Kobo surveys to OpenFn for real-time processing (rather than having the above job sync the data on a timed basis).
+1. For some forms, WCS may prefer to configure a REST service* in Kobo Toolbox to forward Kobo surveys to OpenFn for real-time processing (rather than having the above job sync the data on a timed basis).
 2. To configure the Kobo REST service for real-time integration, see the [instructions here](https://docs.google.com/document/d/14V4GgvH2eorchO6s7AOwDCIkn4JhqBb6A6SsC46GJmY/edit?usp=sharing).
+3. Every time WCS submits a new Kobo survey, the data will be forwarded automatically to the OpenFn Inbox.
+If the OpenFn jobs are "on", this data will be processed and forwarded onto the database automatically.

+*Note that this REST Service will not re-send Kobo data after it has been cleaned (only the initial submission).
+This is why the timer-based jobs are needed to sync cleaned Kobo data.

- ### Historical Kobo Migrations (READY for testing)
+ ### (3) Historical Kobo Migrations (READY for testing)
 1. At any time, the OpenFn job `historical.js` can be run on-demand to manually fetch historical Kobo data.
 2. Before running the job, WCS should update the survey Ids to fetched from Kobo toolbox (these can be copied from the URL of a Kobo form).
 In `https://kf.kobotoolbox.org/#/forms/aopf2bJ4cVqEXCrjnwAoHd/landing` --> `aopf2bJ4cVqEXCrjnwAoHd` is the survey Id